adnammit/notes/git.md

 git config --unset merge.renameLimit

+// git pull is unable to resolve references? git gc --prune=now              clean up and optimize local repo, removing loose objects of any age (now) git remote prune origin         delete all stale remote tracking branches under origin (remove local branches that are no longer in remote origin)

 // CLEAN UP FILES
 git clean -n -d                 see which files would be removed git clean -f -d                 remove all untracked files that are not in .gitignore